raied7/RAAWL/README.md

 Also, check out this intro I made that, unfortunately could not be a part of this video due to the time limit: https://youtu.be/3JWnoz5UlH8

+---IMPORTANT TO RUN THE PROGRAM--- Make sure the python script, the font file, and all the images to be used are in the same folder!

 Raied Shoaib | Team 0x00